Martin Klein (wrestler)

 Martin Klein (12 September 1884 – 11 February 1947) was an Estonian wrestler who competed for the Russian Empire at the 1912 Summer Olympics.
-He won the silver medal in the middleweight class, becoming the first Olympic medalist from Estonia.
-In the semifinal against the reigning world champion Alfred Asikainen, the two grappled for 11 hours and 40 minutes on a sunny day outdoors, until Klein managed to pin Asikainen.
+He won the silver medal in the middleweight class, becoming the first Olympic medalist born in the territory of modern Estonia.
+In the semi-final against the reigning world champion Alfred Asikainen, the two grappled for 11 hours and 40 minutes on a sunny day outdoors, until Klein managed to pin Asikainen.
 Klein was so exhausted from the bout – the longest wrestling match ever recorded – that he was unable to wrestle for the gold the next day, leaving Swedish wrestler Claes Johansson with the gold medal.

 Biography

 Klein was born to a farmer and started training in wrestling only in his twenties.
 He left home aged 17 to work as a sailor, but after two years, together with his brother, signed up to a factory in Saint Petersburg, which was then the capital of the Russian Empire.
-Seeking additional incomes, he became a night-shift guardian in a wrestling club and in this way was introduced to the sport.
+Seeking additional income, he became a night-shift guardian in a wrestling club and, in this way, was introduced to the sport.

-In 1910 Klein won his first title, at St. Petersburg Championships in the unlimited class.
-Besides the 1912 Olympics, he also competed at the 1913 World Championships, but withdrew due to a hand injury.
-The same year he won the Russian heavyweight title.
-During World War I he served in the Russian army and later took part in the Estonian War of Independence.
-In 1919 he became a wrestling coach and prepared Estonian wrestlers for the 1920 Olympics.
-At those Games he was also offered a place as a competitor, but refused in favor of his younger teammates.
+In 1910, Klein won his first title at the St. Petersburg Championships in the unlimited class.
+Besides the 1912 Olympics, he also competed at the 1913 World Championships but withdrew due to a hand injury.
+The same year, he won the Russian heavyweight title.
+During World War I, he served in the Russian army and later took part in the Estonian War of Independence.
+In 1919, he became a wrestling coach and prepared Estonian wrestlers for the 1920 Olympics.
+At those games, he was also offered a place as a competitor, but he refused in favor of his younger teammates.
 Klein continued coaching and competing in wrestling in Estonia until 1937.
-He died as a consequence of a hernia, which he developed when moving logs and was buried in the Tarvastu cemetery.
-Since 1962 an international Martin Klein Memorial in Greco-Roman wrestling is held in Viljandi, Estonia.
+He died as a consequence of a hernia, which he developed when moving logs, and was buried in the Tarvastu cemetery.
+Since 1962, an international Martin Klein Memorial in Greco-Roman wrestling has been held in Viljandi, Estonia.